 Hover over the lines in the graph to display the number of people imprisoned, sentenced and unsentenced for each year.
 Use the range slider below the graph to zoom in on specific years.
 Double-click on the graph to reset.

 Notes: The sentenced and unsentenced prisoner numbers may not sum to the total prisoner number because the total includes post-sentenced prisoners.
-Additionally, the sum of component values may not equal the total due to statistical perturbation used (for confidentiality reasons) in the original data source (see the Explanatory Notes for Prisoners in Australia (2021)).
+Additionally, the sum of individual values may not equal the total due to deliberate changes in the original data source for confidentiality reasons (statistical perturbation).
+See Prisoners in Australia Methodology (2024).

 Prison population data for 1872, 1899 and 1900 is missing in the original source.
 The values given for these years are an average of the number of prisoners in the year immediately before and the year immediately after.